InfinityMods/LongerRoadEE/LongerRoad/LongerRoad-ReadMe.md

 		Section II.
 Installation
 		~~~~~~~~~~~~~~~~~~~~~~~~
+Requirements for Baldur's Gate 2 Enhanced Edition:
+- Ascension v2.0.23 or newer

+Requirements for classic Baldur's Gate II:
+- Baldur's Gate II: Throne of Bhaal expansion
+- Baldur's Gate II: Throne of Bhaal Patch v26498 Path (included in GoG release)
+- Baldur's Gate II Fixpack: https://www.gibberlings3.net/mods/fixes/bg2fixpack/
+- Ascension v2.0.23 or newer

-BGII with the Throne of Bhaal expansion is required.
-Ascension v2.0.x or newer is required as it adds 'flavor' to LR.
-This mod is no more compatible with Vanilla game and Ascension prior to v2.0.
+Ascension v2.0.23 or newer is required as it adds 'flavor' to LR.
+This mod is no longer compatible with non-modded game and older Ascension prior to v2.0.23.
 LR should install correctly over any other WeiDU mods, and should be installed after Wheels of Prophecy.
-In particular, it
-will work fine with other common WeiDU mods (e.g., Tactics, Ascension, Ease-of-Use, Rogue Rebalancing, and various custom npc Romances.)
+In particular, it will work fine with other common WeiDU mods (e.g., Tactics, Ascension, Ease-of-Use, Rogue Rebalancing, and various custom npc Romances.)

 Extract the main archive into your BGII main directory.
 This is normally: